caruby/core/doc/sops/change.md

         git push origin fix-gleason-score

-* Perform a fast-forward merge to the master branch:
+* Merge to the master branch:

         git checkout master
-        git merge fix-gleason-score
+        git merge --no-ff fix-gleason-score

+    The +--no-ff+ option writes a merge message to the log, even if the merge is a fast-forward merge.
+    This log entry is helpful for isolating problems that might be subsequently discovered arise from the change.

 * Push the changes to GitHub:

         git push